Grape

 Health Benefits

-- High in polyphenol antioxidants, particularly resveratrol, which support cardiovascular health and may reduce inflammation
+- High in antioxidants including resveratrol, quercetin, and anthocyanins that support cardiovascular health and reduce inflammation

 Buying Guide